Last Updated on by mitchrezman

 Later I let him fly as I should have from the beginning.
-He began to pick at his feathers for awhile and broke a few blood feathers, that gets expensive to run to the vet to remove a broken blood feather and one time I came home to fine him covered in blood after our Vets hours were closed.
+He began to pick at his feathers for a while and broke a few blood feathers, that gets expensive to run to the vet to remove a broken blood feather and one time I came home to find him covered in blood after our Vets hours were closed.

 Hope that helps